 I mean just look at those lyrics!
 You can be the nurse, and I can be the doctor!
 You can be the pool and I can be the diver!
 I can be the Volvo, you can be the driver!
 Swim in the ocean, feel the emotion!
 It's fucking freezing- Cause you're in Scandinavia biaaaaaaaaaaaaaaaaaaaatch.

-Actually, forget it.
-I give in.
-Frankly I'd rather have Keiino in my head than Norway's 1978 entry, sung by a man screaming out the words "enter me, enter me" in a pair of red trousers and oversized sunglasses.
+Mind you, I'd rather have TIX in my head than Norway's 1978 entry, sung by a man screaming out the words "enter me, enter me" in a pair of red trousers and oversized sunglasses.